Pepsi Blue

 Pepsi Blue is a berry-flavored soft drink produced by PepsiCo.
-It was marketed as a "Berry Cola Fusion", and was sold from 2002 to 2004 in the United States and Canada.
-It remains available in international markets since discontinuation in the United States.
-It was reintroduced in the United States and Canada for a limited time beginning in May 2021.
+It was marketed as a "Berry Cola Fusion", and was initially sold from 2002 to 2004 in the United States and Canada (with a limited return in 2021) and was also sold in several Asian markets.

 History

-Pepsi Blue was launched in mid-2002 and discontinued in Canada and the United States in 2004, although it remains available in the Philippines.
-Its flavor is the result of taste-testing more than 100 flavors across 9 months.
+The decision to make a brightly colored version of the flagship Pepsi brand was spurred by 2001's introduction of Mountain Dew Code Red, which had bumped PepsiCo's Mountain Dew division sales up 6%, and another source noted that "Pepsi Blue attempted to imitate the lurid hues of Gatorade".
 It was designed to attract teenage consumers with its bright blue color and unique flavor.
+It is tinted using Blue 1.

 The flavor was described by Pepsi only as "berry" and described by customers as similar to blueberries or raspberries, or similar to cotton candy with a berry-like aftertaste and much more sugary and syrupy than regular cola.

-It was tinted using Blue 1, a highly controversial coloring agent banned in numerous countries at the time.
-The move to make a brightly colored version of the flagship Pepsi brand was spurred by 2001's introduction of Mountain Dew Code Red, which had bumped PepsiCo's Mountain Dew division sales up 6%, and another source noted that "Pepsi Blue attempted to imitate the lurid hues of Gatorade".
+Pepsi Blue was announced in May 2002.
+It was launched in mid-2002 and discontinued in Canada and the United States in 2004, although it remained available in the Philippines.
+Pepsi taste-tested more than 100 flavors across 9 months.

 In April 2021, Pepsi announced that Pepsi Blue would be reintroduced for a limited time in May 2021.

 Promotion

-Although heavily promoted by PepsiCo, including advertisements by pop singer Britney Spears and the bands Sev and Papa Roach, as well as in the movies The Italian Job and Garfield: The Movie, it is widely seen as a commercial flop as sales remained low.
-Even with the failure of Pepsi Blue, PepsiCo still managed to post double-digit growth.
+It was heavily promoted by PepsiCo, including advertisements by pop singer Britney Spears and the bands Sev and Papa Roach, and in the movies The Italian Job and Garfield: The Movie.
+It was widely seen as a commercial flop as sales remained low.
+Even with the failure of Pepsi Blue, PepsiCo posted double-digit growth.

-Pepsi Blue was promoted after New York Mets games during mid 2002, where the color blue was one of the symbolic colors of the team.
+Pepsi Blue was promoted after New York Mets games during mid-2002, where the color blue was one of the symbolic colors of the team.
 Other promotions included handing out free bottles from a Pepsi Blue-themed VW New Beetle at popular shopping centers around the country.
-Jolt Cola makes a similar beverage called Jolt Blue CX2; a blue raspberry soda in a battery-shaped metal can with a flavor often described as like that of cotton candy.
 Pepsi Blue was also endorsed by Adam Vinatieri, the then New England Patriots kicker, who helped the Patriots win the Super Bowl in 2002.